jobright-ai/2025-Public-Sector-New-Grad/README.md

-# Daily Intern Jobs in Public Sector and Government by Jobright.ai
+# Daily New Grad Jobs in Public Sector and Government by Jobright.ai

-**This job repository is your go-to resource for discovering and sharing the latest internships opportunities in:**  and Policy and Planning.
+**This job repository is your go-to resource for discovering and sharing the latest new grad opportunities in:**  and Policy and Planning.

-✔️ While this repository includes a fraction of available intern positions, for a comprehensive list of intern jobs across various roles and more regions, we invite you to explore [jobright.ai](https://jobright.ai/?utm_campaign=Public%20Sector%20and%20Government&utm_source=1103).
+✔️ While this repository includes a fraction of available new grad positions, for a comprehensive list of new grad jobs across various roles and more regions, we invite you to explore [jobright.ai](https://jobright.ai/?utm_campaign=Public%20Sector%20and%20Government&utm_source=1103).
 We curate opportunities that best match your skills and experience from 400,000+ high-quality positions added daily.

 ---